-- (c) the Secretary may appoint temporary additional personnel, whether or not having the powers of biosecurity officers, to effectively respond to the biosecurity emergency. - (2) In a biosecurity emergency area, the Director may do or cause to be done any of the following - (a) mark the boundaries of the emergency area; - (b) set up roadblocks at all exits from the area; - (c) set up facilities for the cleansing and disinfection of all persons and conveyances entering or leaving the area and any other thing likely to spread any pest or disease; - (d) disinfect all conveyances, crates, packing, animals, plants and other things which are likely to carry pests or diseases and which are being sent out of the area; - (e) inspect and disinfect all persons and their possessions leaving the area so as to prevent any host material that may be infected from leaving the area; - (f) for the purposes of paragraphs (d) and (e), detain persons, animals, plants, animal and plant products, goods and vehicles for as long as is necessary to minimise or eliminate the biosecurity risk presented by them.

-(3) A person who -
+- statutory body to use their powers and resources to assist in the control or eradication of any pest or disease in the area; - (b) the Permanent Secretary may in writing requisition for the use of the Director any conveyance or equipment which the Director reasonably considers is necessary or useful for preventing, eradicating or limiting the spread of a pest or disease; - (c) a biosecurity officer may enter upon any land at any time in order to ascertain the status of a pest or disease; and - (d) the Permanent Secretary may appoint temporary additional personnel, whether or not having the powers of biosecurity officers, to effectively respond to the biosecurity emergency. - (2) In a biosecurity emergency area, the Director may do or cause to be done any of the following - - (a) mark the boundaries of the emergency area; - (b) set up roadblocks at all exits from the area; - set up facilities for the cleansing and disinfection of all persons and conveyances entering or leaving the area and any other thing likely to spread any pest or disease; - (d) disinfect all conveyances, crates, packing, animals, plants and other things which are likely to carry pests or diseases and which are being sent out of the area; - (e) inspect and disinfect all persons and their possessions leaving the area so as to prevent any host material that may be infected from leaving the area; - (f) for the purposes of paragraphs (d) and (e), detain persons, animals, plants, animal and plant products, goods and vehicles for as long as is necessary to minimise or eliminate the biosecurity risk presented by them; and - (g) perform surveillance activities to ascertain the extent and status of the emergency. - (3) A person commits an offence if the person - - (a) resists, knowingly obstructs, or knowingly and without reasonable excuse fails to comply with a direction of the Director, a biosecurity officer or any police officer or other person performing duties under this section; - (b) knowingly enters or leaves a biosecurity emergency area except with and in accordance with the permission of the Director or a biosecurity officer; or - (c) knowingly moves any article out of or into a biosecurity emergency area, or from one place within the area to another place within that area, except with and in accordance with the written permission of the Director or a biosecurity officer. - (4) Articles moved in contravention of subsection (3)(c) may be seized by a biosecurity officer and - - (a) held pending criminal proceedings for the contravention; or - (b) if necessary to remove a biosecurity threat, destroyed as the Director directs, without a court order.

-- (a) resists, knowingly obstructs, or knowingly and without reasonable excuse fails to comply with a direction of the Director, a biosecurity officer or any police officer or other person performing duties under this section; - (b) knowingly enters or leaves a biosecurity emergency area except with and in accordance with the permission of the Director or a biosecurity officer; - (c) knowingly moves any article out of or into a biosecurity emergency area, or from one place within the area to another place within that area, except with and in accordance with the written permission of the Director or a biosecurity officer, commits an offence. - (4) Articles moved in contravention of subsection (3) (c) may be seized by a biosecurity officer and- - (a) held pending criminal proceedings for the contravention; or - (b) if necessary to remove a biosecurity threat, destroyed as the Director directs, without a court order. - (5) In respect of action taken under this section - (a) the cost of treatment or destruction of any article is to be borne by Government; - (b) compensation, but not for consequential loss, is payable to the owner of any land, premises, conveyance or article that is used, lost, destroyed or damaged.
+- (5) In respect of action taken under this section - - (a) the cost of treatment or destruction of any article is to be borne by the Ministry; - (b) compensation (but not for consequential loss) is payable to the owner of any land, premises, conveyance or article that is used, lost, destroyed or damaged.